 With both veneer options, a broken veneer will mean you pay the price for a new one.
-And since they cannot be whitened, you’ll need to get a whole new set of veneers if you want to brighten your smile.
+And since you can’t whiten them, you’ll need to get a whole new set of veneers if you want to brighten your smile.

-Clear aligners and veneers provide two very different pathways to the smile you’ve always wanted.
+Clear aligners and veneers provide two very different pathways to your perfect smile.
 Clear aligners are pretty much always the more affordable option, since their initial cost is lower (and not recurring).
-That being said, within the clear aligner industry, at-home aligners have the potential to save you even more money during your treatment—with most companies priced below $2,000.
+That said, within the clear aligner industry, at-home aligners can save you even more during your treatment — with most companies priced around or below $2,000.

 If you choose veneers, “no-prep” veneers will give you the most freedom, since they’ll keep your enamel mostly intact.
 But traditional, porcelain veneers are the most durable and long-lasting.
 Regardless of the path you choose, we’re sure you’ll end up with a smile that makes you feel like the best version of yourself.